 \section{Model Framework}

 The soft sector of p-Pb collisions at $\mathrm{\sqrt{s_{NN}} = 5.02}$ TeV was simulated using a comprehensive framework called JETSCAPE~\citep{Jetscape2019Framework}.
-This modular framework has shown promising results with the possibility of simulating both the regimes of dynamics viz. soft and hard sector as well as their interaction in recent studies~\citep{JS_jets, JS_Multisystem_Bayesian, JS_suppresion, JS_charm, JS_smallsystems}.
-The study presented utilized JETSCAPE 3.6.6~\citep{JETSCAPEgithub}.
-The individual stage modules selected for this study are $\mathrm{T_RENTo}$, Freestreaming, MUSIC, iSS and SMASH].
+This modular framework has shown promising results in simulating both regimes of dynamics, viz., the soft and hard sectors, as well as their interaction, in recent studies~\citep{JS_jets, JS_Multisystem_Bayesian, JS_suppresion, JS_charm, JS_smallsystems}.
+The present study utilized JETSCAPE 3.6.6~\citep{JETSCAPEgithub}.
+The individual stage modules selected for this study are $\mathrm{T_RENTo}$, Freestreaming, MUSIC, iSS, and SMASH.
 A very brief description of each of these modules is given below: